netinvent/npbackup/README.md

 ### Setup

 Copy the example config from model `examples/npbackup.conf.dist` into the directory where npbackup is installed.
+Also copy the `excludes` directory if you plan to use the prefilled bigger exclusion lists for your backups.

 You can adjust the parameters directly in the file, or via a config GUI by launching `npbackup --config-file=npbackup.conf --config-gui`